SKSEI12Jeddah/week_02-day_04-jquery-dom/README.md

 ## Lab: Diagram the DOM

-1. Consultant: Give wireframe
-1. Developer: Draw a tree diagram
-1. Consultant: Draw the solution
+1. Diagram the DOM of this webpage.
-1. Discussion and questions

 ## Demo: The Document Object